 At CPRE Hampshire, we are well placed to help you understand your part in the overall puzzle.
 One of our core aims is to continue to work at every level of this planning process, to campaign for and ensure there is right kind of development, in the right place, whilst protecting our beautiful Hampshire countryside.

 To understand decisions around planning the bigger picture is key

 In England, we have planning law and regulations that feed into the National Planning Policy Framework (NPPF).
-Current planning law is under review with a new planning bill expected in Autumn 2021, setting out the details of those changes.
+Current planning law is under review and will be embedded in the new Levelling Up and Regeneration Bill which is currently making its way through parliament.

 Local Plans are a critical part of the planning process.
 They are used to help decide on planning applications and other related decisions.
 In effect, they are the local guide to what can be built where, shaping infrastructure and determining the future pattern of development across a district.
 Local Plans are developed at district level and are reviewed every 5 years.
 There will always be some work going on in your area for your local plan at any given time whether it’s review, consultation or a completely new plan.

 It is when Local Plans are being prepared therefore that you can have the most influence over shaping the future of your local area.
 Once the Local Plan is adopted, many of the big decisions have usually been made, and your influence becomes more limited.

 It is therefore important that all of us – the public – and our community representatives, such as parish and town councillors, are aware of when and how to engage with Local Plans, in order to have our say about how we would like our cities, towns and villages to change and develop.
 If you don’t speak up, you won’t be heard!

 CPRE Hampshire are undertaking work on planning issues, on all levels, all of the time.
 Hopefully, you will find this ‘planning portal’ of use in understanding the planning process and what you can do to make your voice heard.

 If you would like specific help or advice for something going on in your local area, please contact your district group lead.